Ernest G. Allen

 July 2006 to Present

-Additional templates are created as new customers are added and existing customers sign up for the service, and existing templates are customized for sales staffs and other users of the dental plans.
+Additional templates are created as new customers are added and existing customers sign up, and existing templates are customized for sales staffs and other users of the dental plans.

 Brocade Communications Systems, Inc., San Jose, California